NaturalNode/natural/README.md

 Inflectors
 ----------

-Nouns can be pluralized, singularized and counted with inflectors
+Nouns can be pluralized/singularized and numbers counted with inflectors

     var natural = require('natural'),
     nounInflector = new natural.NounInflector;